UniMath/agda-unimath/src/foundation/products-binary-relations.lagda.md

-# Products of binary relataions
+# Products of binary relations

 ```agda
 module foundation.products-binary-relations where